geopm/geopm/service/docs/source/use_cases.rst

-Provide system administrators with a fine-grained access management interface that grants permissions to individual telemetry readings and control settings based on Linux membership in user group, cgroup or capability.
+Provide system administrators with a fine-grained access management interface that grants permissions to individual telemetry readings and control settings based on Linux user group membership.